 iv) The Directors have prepared the Annual Accounts of the Company on a

-Your Company has not accepted any fixed deposit during the year from
+Your Company have not accepted any fi xed deposit during the year from

-18.1 Your Company has complied with all the mandatory provisions of
+17.1 Your Company have complied with all the mandatory provisions of

 issued by DPE, Government of India except having requisite number of

 Independent Directors on the Board of the Company.
-There are three
+There are two

-Independent Directors on the Board of your company constituting 1/3rd
+Independent Directors on the Board of your Company.
+The Company is

-of its strength.
-The company is

 pursuing with Ministry of Petroleum and Natural Gas (MoP&NG),

 Government of India for appointment of requisite number of Independent

 Governance, which forms part of this report.

-Exchanges, your Company has obtained the Certificate from the Joint
+Exchanges, your Company have obtained the Certifi cate from the Joint

-Statutory Auditors of the Company, for Compliance of Corporate
+Statutory Auditors of the Company towards compliance of Corporate

-Governance which is annexed to and forms part of this report.
+Governance which is annexed and forms part of this report.